rembold-cs151-master/Section12/index.md

 - **One other thing to be careful of:**
   - In the Teaching Machine, the data file was opened in `TeachingMachine.py` and the file handle was passed directly into the `TMCourse` constructor.
   - In the Adventure, the data file will be opened inside the `AdvGame` constructor, and only the file name prefix is determined and then passed on from `Adventure.py`
-  - This difference is logic stems from the fact that eventually you'll need to be opening and reading from multiple files in `AdvGame`, and so it makes more sense to handle all of that internally.
+  - This difference is logic stems from the fact that eventually you'll need to be opening and reading from multiple files in `AdvGame`, and so it makes more sense to handle all of that internally in the `AdvGame` constructor.

 <!-- move to next week